robhenley/sample-code/README.md

-# sample-code
+# Sample Code

-A list of sample code designed to demonstrate my various skills
+A list of sample code designed to demonstrate my various skills.